WRXinYue/ocean-hub/src/docs/install/manual.md

 1. Create the appropriate PostgreSQL users with respective passwords, and empty database as named in the configuration file.
-	Make sure the database connection also works correctly when run from the user that will later run Misskey, or it could cause problems later.
+	Make sure the database connection also works correctly when run from the user that will later run Ocean, or it could cause problems later.
 	The encoding of the database should be UTF-8.

 	```
 	sudo -u postgres psql
-	create database misskey with encoding = 'UTF8';
+	create database ocean with encoding = 'UTF8';
-	create user misskey with encrypted password '{YOUR_PASSWORD}';
+	create user ocean with encrypted password '{YOUR_PASSWORD}';
-	grant all privileges on database misskey to misskey;
+	grant all privileges on database ocean to ocean;
-	alter database misskey owner to misskey;
+	alter database ocean owner to ocean;
 	\q
 	```